EricTheToon/Fortlatro/README.md

 Mythic - X4 to all values on this card - 1 slot

 Overshielded - Cannot be debuffed prevent adjacent cards from being debuffed

+Cel Shaded - +1 to all values on this card

 # 2 Auras